baconpaul/six-sines/doc/design.md

 GENERAL AND CLEANUPS
 - Ctrl/Knob quantizes on ratio to PO2
+- We could have an envelope which trigers as always-gated on release
 - AM is somehow not quiet right.
 Signal to zero seems 'no modulation' not 'no output'
 - Don't send VU etc when editor not attached
 - LFO in Pulse and S&H need a tiny little LPF to avoid super-clicka on modulation nodes (but not ratio nodes)